top of page

 She goes on to say that her time in residency taught her that the VCUG procedure isn’t painful, and that the patient must be conscious for the voiding part of the test.

-One radiologist “changed his tune” after hearing from one of our Unsilenced survivors, who is now 10 years old.
-Now, this physician will not conduct a VCUG on any child “that can have a conversation with him.”
+One radiologist “changed his tune” after hearing from a former patient from the Unsilenced Movement,who is now 10 years old.
+This physician no longer conducts VCUG on children who “can have a conversation with him.”
 He also performs VCUGs with general anesthesia when possible.

 Sedation vs. General Anesthesia for VCUG Patients